 Pregnancy is so glamorized in social media nowadays, heck I do it too.
 The bump shots, the calm photos of mom cradling her belly, the social media people we follow who are back to their old selves in under a week.
 Of course I am grateful for this little guy, of course I love him and OF COURSE I realized pregnancy wouldn’t be easy (and that being a mother is going to be even harder), but I am also for some reason overcome with the feeling of guilt because society teaches us that we have to feel a certain way about certain life events, and that is just not true!

 I am sure that the baby I will get to raise at the end of this will be more than worth the struggle, but that doesn’t mean it isn’t a struggle, and that the feelings us preggo ladies feel don’t mean anything.
 The 1st trimester is rough – there’s so much anxiety, so much nausea and hunger, so much change to our bodies.
 The second trimester (for me) was a battle against the scale – I knew how much time I had left to be pregnant, and I didn’t want to feel immobile by the beginning of my 3rd trimester.
 So I pushed myself to exercise, and to eat right, and to make sure that I wasn’t giving up because of how tired and uncomfortable I was feeling.
 Of course this isn’t everyone’s path or choice, but it was mine.

-And now - now if I put together furniture and bend too much, I need a nap.
-I can't run, my clothing doesn't fit me, I can hardly breathe, sleep doesn't happen, indigestion and heartburn is constant, and I know I don't have it half as bad as some other women out there!
-I am not trying to rant or complain, I just wanted to say that it's okay to dislike being pregnant, even if society says it isn't.
-It's okay to be scared.
-I'm scared.
+And now – now if I put together furniture and bend too much, I need a nap.
+I can’t run, my clothing doesn’t fit me, I can hardly breathe, sleep doesn’t happen, indigestion and heartburn is constant, and I know I don’t have it half as bad as some other women out there!
+I am not trying to rant or complain, I just wanted to say that i don’t enjoy being pregnant and it’s okay, even if society says it isn’t.
+It’s okay to be scared.
+I’m scared.
 But I know in the end it will be worth it.